Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

-We examine whether the inflaton coupling to RH neutrinos can be consistent with the reheating of the universe after inflation.
-A simplified analysis is performed here by taking into account of rough estimations of seesaw-induced neutrino masses and the condition for leptogenesis.
+We now examine whether the inflaton coupling to RH neutrinos can be consistent with the reheating of the universe after inflation.
+A simplified analysis is performed by taking into account rough estimations of the seesaw-induced neutrino masses and the conditions required for successful leptogenesis.

-The inflaton decays to the RH neutrino pair, $\rho \to N_i N_i$, during the oscillation.
-The width is determined by the Yukawa coupling $y_i$,
+The inflaton decays into RH neutrino pairs, $\rho \to N_i N_i$, during its oscillation.
+The decay width is determined by the Yukawa coupling $y_i$:

-Once the energy is converted to the $N_i$ sector, the Standard Model (SM) fields are thermalized by the decay and scattering of $N_i$ with sufficiently large neutrino Yukawa couplings $y_{\nu_i}$.
-The decay process $N_i\to L_jH$, where $L_j$ and $H$ are the leptons and Higgs fields, is effective when $N_i$ is heavier than the electroweak scale and the decay width is larger than the Hubble parameter at the temperature $T$.
-This condition is roughly given by the present model parameters as
+Once the energy is transferred to the $N_i$ sector, the Standard Model (SM) fields become thermalized through the decay and scattering of $N_i$ if the neutrino Yukawa couplings $y_{\nu_i}$ are sufficiently large.
+The decay process $N_i \to L_jH$ (with $L_j$ and $H$ denoting the lepton and Higgs fields, respectively) is effective when $N_i$ is heavier than the electroweak scale and its decay rate exceeds the Hubble parameter at temperature $T$.
+This condition can be written in terms of the model parameters as

-where $g_*$ is the effective degrees of freedom in the radiation with which the temperature is defined.
-The seesaw-induce light neutrino mass is given by $m_{\nu_i}=(y_{\nu_i}v_h)^2/m_{N_i}$ with $v_h=175$~GeV (the generation structure is omitted for simplicity of discussion).
-The scattering of $N_i$ to the SM sector is also effective if the scattering rate is sufficiently large.
-This process may be utilized to make the SM sector thermalized radiation component, when the decay process is unavailable in any sense.
-We roughly evaluate its effectiveness condition by considering the collision term from the scattering, which can be expressed in terms of the present model parameters as
+where $g_*$ denotes the effective number of relativistic degrees of freedom in the radiation bath that defines the temperature.
+The seesaw-induced light neutrino mass is given by $m_{\nu_i} = (y_{\nu_i} v_h)^2 / m_{N_i}$ with $v_h = 175$~GeV (the generation structure is omitted for simplicity).
+The scattering of $N_i$ to the SM sector is also effective if its rate is sufficiently large.
+Such a process can contribute to the thermalization of the SM radiation component when the decay process is inefficient.
+A rough estimation of its efficiency can be obtained by evaluating the collision term from the scattering, which leads to

-We have approximated the effective degrees of freedom for the entropy density as equal to that for the energy density.
-The SM sector is decoupled from the scattering process when its temperature is above $T_S$.
+We have approximated the effective degrees of freedom for the entropy density as equal to those for the energy density.
+The SM sector decouples from the scattering process when its temperature exceeds $T_S$.

-As a typical example of this type of reheating, we focus on the parameter region which we have shown, in the middle panel of Figure~\ref{Figure:mchixiVEV4}, consistent with the inflationary observable.
-Figure~\ref{Fig:Reheating} shows the classification of the reheating and leptogenesis on the allowed region of $(m_\chi,\xi)$ plane.
-The uncolored region is excluded by the inflation phenomena only.